Aftaputra/Microscope-OF/tests/unit_tests/data/html_sanitisation_test_cases.md

 # HTML Sanitisation Test Cases

-This file is in markdown not python for readability.
+This file is in markdown not Python for readability.

 Each test is a level 2 heading.
 The input and expected values are level 3 headings.
+Multiline inputs and results are treated as single, multiline strings.

 The HTML to test is in triple backtick code blocks.